guettli/programming-guidelines/README.md

 Compare two files with a diff tool, otherwise you might get this ugly skeptical frown.

+How often per day do you search for the mouse cursor on your screen?
+Support your eyes by increasing the cursor size.
+If you use Ubuntu, you can do it via [Universal Access / Cursor Size](https://askubuntu.com/questions/1266951/increase-mouse-cursor-size-on-ubuntu-20-04/1266961#1266961)

+### Increase font size

+During daily work you often jump from one information snippet to the next information snippet.

+When was the last time you read a text with more than 20 sentences?

+I think from time to time you should do so.
+Slow down, focus on one text and read slowly.
+It helps to increase the font-size. `ctrl-+` is your friend.

 ### KISS

 Keep it simple and stupid.
 The most boring and most obvious solution is